s-raj/s-raj.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who am I?
 ---

 My name is Sharat Raj.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am an Engineer by profession.
+I work in Automotive space and I am currently contributing my bit in the global pursuit of making Autonomous commercial vehicles a reality.

+I come from a beautiful place called Ponnani on the banks of the Arabian sea where the Arabian sea, Bharathapuzha and Biyyam backwaters meet.